 - Human Resources Division employs key HR industry metrics such as employee satisfaction with the City of Mississauga, employee turnover, succession program participants, and recruitment service level success rate

 - Finance uses metrics such as credit rating, investment yield, and percentage of projects completed.
 Finance undertook a review of its performance measures for the 2018 budget.
 This review resulted in the introduction of some new metrics which include feedback from Council and clients, Finance employee engagement, and the number of process improvement projects completed

 - Communications regularly reviews and monitors a number of related performance indicators, broadly categorized into the following areas:

-- Audience Reach
+- o Audience Reach

-- Content Effectiveness
+- o Content Effectiveness

-- Channel Management
+- o Channel Management

-- Customer Service & Satisfaction
+- o Customer Service & Satisfaction